Former stripper lays bare Calendar Girls' rules and fines

 The fines can range from $50 up to $2500 - for dancing for a competitor or meeting a client outside work, the document shows.

+Former Calendar Girls director Jacqui Le Prou didn't want to comment, stating it would be inappropriate given the woman's case was before the ERA.

-However, the girls are given a $500 incentive to dob in any of their colleagues, Clifford alleges.
+Clifford alleged the girls were given a $500 incentive to dob in any of their colleagues.
 She told Stuff she was sacked by Facebook message and that she was underpaid for dances and tips.

 Calendar Girls management declined to comment other than to say the claims were strongly denied and "wildly out of context".